helderpinto/azure-wellarchitected-toolkit/cost-optimization/README.md

 # Cost Optimization

 Making a cost-effective usage of Azure is a priority for all organizations running applications and services in the cloud.
 The questions and initiatives below are based on the [Cost Optimization pillar of the Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/cost/).
 Reflect on each question and priorize/plan the initiatives of the Cost Optimization playbook.
+For a comprehensive list of Azure cost optimization resources, check out the [Azure FinOps Guide](https://github.com/dolevshor/azure-finops-guide)

 ## Questions to make